 MP for Stoke-on-Trent Central

-Declared financial interests include three miscellaneous entries, one donation or support related to MP activities, and one shareholding.
+Declares five financial interests: three miscellaneous entries; one entry for donations and other support relating to MP activities; and one shareholding.

 Generated 21 February 2026